Argentina's Fernandez faces her first general strike

 'LOSING CONTROL'

-"This general strike raises the possibility that she is losing control of the street and it puts the unions that are allied with her in an uncomfortable position," Ignacio Labaqui, who analyzes Argentina for emerging markets consultancy Medley Global Advisors.
+"This general strike raises the possibility that she is losing control of the street and it puts the unions that are allied with her in an uncomfortable position," Labaqui said.

 Fernandez, meanwhile, is moving to shore up her base.
 Her allies in Congress last month lowered Argentina's voting age to 16 from 18, a change that could help the politically ailing president court the youth vote ahead of 2013 mid-term elections.